Bayelsa West: Asari Dokubo, Ijaw leaders endorse Seriake Dickson – The Sun Nigeria

 Fred Itua, Abuja

-Top Ijaw leaders drawn from different states of the Niger Delta, have called on the immediate-past Governor of the State, Seriake Dickson to contest for an upcoming bye-election in Bayelsa West Senatorial District.
+Top Ijaw leaders drawn from different states of the Niger Delta, have called on the immediate-past governor of the State, Seriake Dickson to contest the upcoming bye-election in Bayelsa West Senatorial District.

-In a joint press statement released on Friday and signed by the leaders of Patriots of the Ijaw Struggle, said as a member representing Sagbama/Ekeremor Federal Constituency, Dickson was a voice that was heard conspicuously on matters affecting Ijaw people.
+A joint press statement released on Friday and signed by the leaders of Patriots of the Ijaw Struggle, said as a member representing Sagbama/Ekeremor federal constituency, Dickson was a voice that was heard conspicuously on matters affecting Ijaw people.

 The statement further read: “We have in this regard x-rayed the many aspirants who have indicated their interest to represent the Bayelsa West senatorial district and have taken the pain to evaluate each and everyone of these aspirants, their backgrounds, educational qualifications and political persuasions as well as their beliefs in our undying Ijaw struggle.